 When there’s no availability in Aspen or Vail, remember that there are seven ski resorts within an hour’s drive of Utah’s capital.
 The airport is a Delta hub that business travelers don’t use over the holidays, which means there are low airfares and plenty of empty hotel rooms.
 So, if the ski resorts are sold out, you might even stay in the city, rent a car, and try a different mountain every day.

 There will still be values on Mexico’s Pacific Coast between Puerto Vallarta and Huatulco (think Ixtapa, Zihuatanejo, Costa Alegre, Costa Careyes) because so many charming boutique beach properties are popping up that few travelers know about.
 But the biggest values will likely be inland.
-In the Colonial interior that was not affected by the recent earthquakes—think Merida, San Miguel de Allende, Guanajuato, Queretaro—exquisitely restored haciendas offer a festive atmosphere, nearby cultural and archaeological sites, and award-winning gourmet cuisine.
-(Oaxaca and Chiapas are sold out for the holidays, and there was significant damage in Cuernavaca.)
-Even though the second earthquake hit Puebla, the just-opened Rosewood Puebla was not affected, nor was Puebla’s airport.
+In the Colonial interior that was not affected by last year’s earthquakes—think Merida, San Miguel de Allende, Guanajuato, Queretaro—exquisitely restored haciendas offer a festive atmosphere, nearby cultural and archaeological sites, and award-winning gourmet cuisine.
+Even though the March 2018 earthquake hit Puebla, the Rosewood Puebla was not affected, nor was Puebla’s airport.
 For a seamless vacation focused on the sophisticated delights of Mexico that you’ve been missing, request your trip here.